 Create a calendar heat chart to identify which days of the week and during which times of day most car accidents take place.

-- Type—Week by day of week and hour of day
+- Calendar type—Week by day of week and hour of day